sgrasso/azure-servicebus-socketio/README.md

 ## Message Configuration

 After appling the configured rules to the subscription a messsage handler will be created.
-The following options are provided
+The following options are provided.

 ``` js
 {